finarly/Notes/In_progress/airflow.md

 ### Queues

 Queues allow you to distribute your tasks among multiple machines (workers) according to specifications of your tasks and the machine (worker).

+## TaskGroups

+New concept which replaced Sub DAGS.
+A `TaskGroup` can be used to organise tasks into hierarchical groups in Graph View, it is useful for creating repeating patterns and cutting down visual clutter.

+Unlike SubDAGS, TaskGroups are purely a UI grouping concepts.
+Tasks in TaskGroups live on the same original DAG, and all DAG settings and pool configurations apply to it.

+## XCom

+XComs (short for cross-communications) are a mechanism that let Tasks talk to each other, as by default they're isolated.
+They are designed to for small amounts of data (like metadata), so do not use them to pass large values.
+Instead use a database.

+They are explicitly "pushed" and "pulled" to/from their storage using `xcom_push` and `xcom_pull`.

+## Branch Operators

+There's a condition in these operators, depending on the output of the condition, it'll execute different downstream tasks.

+## Trigger rules

+All operators have trigger_rule arguments wby which the gernated task get triggered.
+The default is `all_success`.

+The rules are:
+    - `all_success`: (default) all parents have succeeded.
+    - `all_failed`: all parents are in a `failed` or `upstream_failed` state.
+    - `all_done`: all parents are done with their execution.
+    - `one_failed`: fires as soon as at least one parent has fialed, it does not wait for all parents to be done.
+    - `one_success`: fires as soon as at least one parents succeeds, it does not wait for all parents to be done.
+    - `none_failed`: all parents have not failed (`failed` or `upstream_failed`) i.e. all parents have succeeded or been skipped.
+    - `none_failed_min_one_success`: all upstream tasks have not `failed` or `upstrea_failed` and at least one upstream task has succeeded.
+    - `dummy`: dependencies are just for show, trigger at will.

 ## Tips